Perfect Lemon Rosemary Roast Potatoes

 In our family, we have different favorites when it comes to potatoes.
-Aadi LOVES mashed potatoes, Rhea loves potato chips, they both love potato wedges.
-Surprisingly these baby roast potatoes are everybody's favorite.
+Aadi LOVES mashed potatoes, Rhea loves potato chips, and they both love potato wedges.
+Surprisingly, these baby roast potatoes are everybody’s favorite.

-Baby potatoes can often dry out when you roast them.
-But, the secret to keeping them moist and tender, is to partially boil these first.
-That way, when you roast them they are soft and tender on the inside but slightly crisp on the outside.
+Baby potatoes can often dry out when roasted.
+But the secret to keeping them moist and tender is to partially boil them first.
+That way, when you roast them, they are soft and tender on the inside but slightly crisp on the outside.

-The little butter and brown sugar may sound weird, but it helps caramelize it and the flavor of garlic, lemon and rosemary-infused just make it so much better.
+The little butter and brown sugar may sound weird, but they help caramelize it, and the garlic, lemon, and rosemary-infused flavors just make it so much better.
 It works great with any main course.
 I have often served it with my roast chicken, prime ribs, leg of lamb, lamb shoulder, and lamb chops.
-Always a winner.
+It is always a winner.

 Ingredients and substitutes

-- Potatoes - I am using baby roasting potatoes today.
-And yet, you can also use the small or large red potatoes.
-Just keep them all to a similar size.
+- Potatoes—I am using baby roasting potatoes today.
+You can also use small or large red potatoes.
+Just keep them all similar in size.

 - Butter – A little goes a long way here.
 Really enhances and caramelizes the potatoes.

-- Lemon juice - helps bring all the flavors together.
-I love lemon potatoes but you can play around - add less or more.
-It's a personal choice.
+- Lemon juice – Helps bring all the flavors together.
+I love lemon potatoes, but you can play around with them—add less or more.
+It’s a personal choice.

 - Brown sugar – I use this mainly to get some color, but I guarantee it also adds flavor.

-- Wash and scrub the potatoes cutting off any bruised skin.
-Ensure you have similar size potatoes so they cook evenly.
+- Wash and scrub the potatoes, cutting off any bruised skin.
+Ensure you have similar-sized potatoes so they cook evenly.
 Cut large ones in half.

-- Partially boil the potatoes in water for 5 to 7 minutes until just tender but still firm.
+- Partially boil the potatoes in water for 5 to 7 minutes until tender but firm.
 Drain in a colander and set aside.

-- In a small bowl combine melted butter, minced garlic, brown sugar, olive oil, lemon juice.
+- In a small bowl, combine melted butter, minced garlic, brown sugar, olive oil, and lemon juice.

-- Pour marinade over potatoes.
-Season with salt and pepper.
+- Pour the marinade over potatoes—season with salt and pepper.
 Combine thoroughly.

-- Spray a baking tray or baking dish with cooking oil and spread the potatoes making sure they are not overlapping.
+- Spray a baking tray or baking dish with cooking oil and spread the potatoes on it, making sure they do not overlap.

 - Bake for 20 to 30 minutes until the potatoes are slightly blistered on the outside.
 Overcooking baby potatoes can dry them out.
 Also, remember they were partially cooked.